tiongsikng/vehicle-cnn/README.md

 # vehicle-cnn
 Vehicle Classification CNN using Keras.
 This is my first actual implemented network where I was still experimenting and learning the ropes, while trying to grasp the basic of neural networks while I was working.
 I've tried experimenting with defining a model, fine tuning, and also self-implementing a pre-trained network, while also trying to gather various methods for data loading and model prediction.
 Some of the functions implemented here are still useful for me till this very day, so I decided to keep this as a repository.

 There is nothing confidential here, so I decided to make it public after some code cleaning up.
-Sorry for the storytelling, I don't think it's common to do so in Git.
+Sorry for the storytelling, as I don't think it's common to do so in Git.

 ### 1) Preprocess Data and Extract Data
 * `prepare_data.py` - Load data from data into arrays of label and features, then creating training and testing datasets.
 The training and testing datasets are saved into NumPy arrays.